samuelmeuli/glance/README.md

 **Why are images in my Markdown files not loading?**

-Glance only has access to the file that’s being previewed (`com.apple.security.files.user-selected.read-only` entitlement).
-Any image files referenced from Markdown are therefore not loaded.
+Glance blocks remote assets.
+Furthermore, the app only has access to the file that's being previewed.
+Local image files referenced from Markdown are therefore not loaded.

 **Why isn't [file type] supported?**

 Feel free to [open an issue](https://github.com/samuelmeuli/glance/issues/new) or [contribute](#contributing)!
-Please note that [some file types cannot be supported](./QLPlugin/Info.plist).
+Please note that macOS doesn't allow the handling of some file types like `.plist`, `.ts` and `.xml`.

 **You claim to support [file type], but previews aren't showing up.**